taraszh/bookstore_api/README.md

       "middleName": "Gabriel"
       }

-   b) Роут для перегляду списку всіх авторів
+   b) Route for viewing the list of all authors

       GET /api/authors/{page}

-   c) Роут для створення книг
+   c) Route for creating books

      POST /api/book
       {